ashutoshmjain/shutri/src/pages/entryStream.md

 - Talking to someone unknown in [[metaVerse]] is hard.
 In our normal life - the [[realVerse]], we engage through talking,  Entry steam is a way to connect with someone offline without talking.
 Think of it as somewhat curated content that allows you start making a [[connection]].
-- Thus [[mindGraph]] must have an entry stream in metaVerse to allow people make a connection. mindGraph  in itself is an essential technology enabler of metaverses.
+- Thus [[mindGraph]] must have an entry stream in metaVerse , to allow people make a connection. mindGraph,  in itself is an essential technology enabler of metaverses.